 Of course, once he meets the prostitute, nothing goes as planned.
 First and foremost, because life is different from imagination: no matter how hard and for how long you practise, in real life things will never, ever go as you planned or hoped for.
 Nonetheless, Reed’s plan to kill the prostitute also fails due to the psychotic nature of his target: Jackie (the prostitute) is, in fact, more insane than Reed, as we see her self-harming in quite painful and gruesome ways.

-Jackie’s confrontation with her own frustrations – which appear to come from a deep need for love and acceptance – is what makes Reed fail.
+Jackie’s confrontation with her own frustrations – which appears to come from a deep need for love and acceptance – is what makes Reed fail.
 From here on, the audience follows one of the weirdest romances ever portrayed in horror cinema, where two damaged people get to know each other better while they torture one another.

 Piercing – ending explained